Cascabel - Alpala

 Better intersections encountered during early exploration and proving drilling include: 1306 m @ 0.62% Cu, 0.54 g/t Au from 24 m depth, including 672 m @ 0.93% Cu, 0.91 g/t Au from 658 to1330 m; and 50 m @ 1.80% Cu, 2.26 g/t Au from 1096 to 1146 m.

 Stockwork veins exposed at surface are strongly oxidised, although relic sulphides are observed in some samples.
 Below the zone of oxidation, B- and C-type veins are spatially associated with intrusions that show variable feldspar destructive, sericite-chlorite-clay overprinting of biotite-actinolite and chlorite-epidote alteration mineral assemblages.
 Late-stage, pyritic anhydrite is a common vein constituent as it is deposited over a wide range of temperatures and re-opens earlier vein stages.

-A maiden resource estimate for the Alpala deposit as at 18 December 2017, released to the LSE and TSX on January 3, 2018, included:
+A maiden resource estimate for the Alpala deposit as at 18 December 2017, included (SolGold release to LSE and TSX, January 3, 2018):

 High grade core Mineral Resources at a 1.1% Cu Equiv. cut-off

 Indicated resource - 70 Mt @ 1.1% Cu, 1.3 g/t Au, 1.8% Cu Equiv. containing 90 t of Au;